tsaklidis/subreddits/README.md

 <ul>
 <li>
-	Rename the <strong>praw.ini.example</strong> to <strong>praw.ini</strong> after that create a Reddit app.
+	Rename the <strong>praw.ini.example</strong> to <strong>praw.ini</strong> after that create a Script Reddit app per account.
 In order to ask the Reddit for data you need an app so use the following link: <a href="https://www.reddit.com/prefs/apps/">https://www.reddit.com/prefs/apps/</a>
 </li>

 <li>